 Museums are a fantastic way to immerse yourself in the history and culture of each place you visit, and Dublin is full of fantastic options; from gardens, parks, and galleries, to those that include a local pint of Guinness or Whiskey at the end of your tour!

-Whether you’re a tourist or a local, you can always count on the following museums for a fun and fascinating day out.
+Whether you’re a tourist or a local, and whether or not you’re planning a short stop-over, or 3 day itinerary, you can always count on the following museums for a fun and fascinating day out.